UA-Carpentries-Workshops/2018-10-27-Tucson-Resources/shell/shell.md

 In your browser

-* Open a tab and go to the etherpad
+* Open a tab and go to the Etherpad
 * Open a tab and go to Github and login with your account
 * Open a tab and go to the website and make sure you have installed the required software for your system. `Red sticky` if you need help.
 * Open a tab and go to [Explain Shell](http://explainshell.com/)